Inder-rana/Project_portfolio/Sales_insights/README.md

 ## Data Modeling, Data Cleaning and ETL

-After importing the data and exploring the data in MySQL, then I imported  MySQL sales database into PowerBI desktop by connecting to the MySQL server using username and password, once sales database was connected, I was able to see all the tables in the database, I started with Data Modeling by connecting relevant tables with each other to create a relationship between them using STAR schema by identifying the fact table and dimension tables and then joining them with their relevant columns, once Data Modeling was done, then I have done some data cleaning/ETL in the Power Query editor by excluding rows with null values in the markets table, excluding any values below 1 in the sales_amount column in the transactions table, excluding duplicate transactions records in both currencies (INR and USD) in the transactions table and lastly I have created an extra column name “Norm_sales_amount” in the Transactions table to normalize all the different currencies amount into INR to make analysis process easier, I converted all the USD values into INR by multiplying them by 75 INR.
+After importing the data and exploring the data in MySQL, then I imported  MySQL sales database into PowerBI desktop by connecting to the MySQL server using username and password, once sales database was connected, I was able to see all the tables in the database, I started with Data Modeling by connecting relevant tables with each other to create a relationship between them using STAR schema by identifying the fact table and dimension tables and then joining them with their relevant columns, once Data Modeling was done, then I have done some data cleaning/ETL in the Power Query editor by excluding rows with null values in the markets table, excluding any values below 1 in the sales_amount column in the transactions table, excluding duplicate transactions records in both currencies (INR and USD) in the transactions table and lastly I have created an extra column name `Norm_sales_amount` in the Transactions table to normalize all the different currencies amount into INR to make analysis process easier, I converted all the USD values into INR by multiplying them by 75 INR.
 I have done the similar process mentioned above in Tableau as well, just to create an alternative version.

 **Data Modelling**
 ![](https://github.com/Inder-rana/Project_portfolio/blob/main/Sales_insights/images/Powerbi_data_modelling.PNG)